 Tom is also a director of Dalriada Trustees Limited and leads the Dalriada business across the Midlands.
 He has broad pensions experience with particular expertise in employer covenant and corporate transactions.
-He has worked with a range of trustee boards managing scheme assets from $c\pounds 5$ million to more than $\pounds 1$ billion.
+He has worked with a range of trustee boards managing scheme assets from c£5 million to more than £1 billion.
 Similarly, he is experienced in working with a broad spectrum of sponsoring employers from small, owner managed businesses through to much larger and complex groups being either privately owned or fully listed.

-Tom's experience, both as an adviser and as a trustee representative, provides particular insight into corporate structures and insolvencies.
+Tom's experience, both as an adviser and as a Professional Trustee, provides particular insight into corporate structures and insolvencies.
 The Scheme's investments include shares and/or bonds in, or issued by, corporate entities where understanding the accounting and financial structures of these entities is essential.